Devichye Pole: Medical Campus, 1884–1897

 Need for new hospitals for the public and training facilities for Moscow State University was imminent since the 1870s.
 Proposals by professor Novatsky (1873) and Varvara Morozova (1882) were left unfulfilled, but in 1884 the initiative of professor Nikolay Sklifosovskiy was approved by the City Hall.
 City issued free land in Devichye Pole (originally, 18 hectares), national government set aside 2 million roubles, the rest came from private sponsors (notably, Morozov, Khludov and Shelaputin families).
 University board picked Konstantin Bykovsky by internal vote, instead of a public contest, saving time and ensuring architect's dependence.
 Professors Alexander Makeyev, Fyodor Erismann, Vladimir Snegirev and Nikolay Sklifosovskiy and Bykovsky formed the project management board.
 In 1884-1885, Bykovsky, Erismann and Snegirev travelled Europe, inspecting the best institutions of their time.
 Master plan was ready by the end of 1885, but the national government released its share 2.15 million roubles only in July 1887.
 Thus, state-funded construction lagged behind private-funded clinics.

 The campus was lined along Bolshaya Tsaritsynsksya (now Bolshaya Pirogovskaya) Street, with state-funded clinics on the right (north) side and privately funded clinics on the left.
-This explains the difference in architecture - right side is uniformly Neoclassical, left side varies from pure Palladian architecture to Beaux Arts and Russian Revival fantasies.

 Construction of the first stage, launched in 1887, was generally completed by 1892 under general management of architect Konstantin Bykovsky (1841–1906).
 Bykovsky personally designed most of state-funded buildings.
 Additions were being built continuously after this date, most notably Roman Klein-designed Gynecology Institute (1896) and Pirogov monument by Vladimir Sherwood (1897).
-The project was unique to Russia and widely praised overseas: for the first time in national history, a large medical institution was designed and built with virtually no limitation in funds and land, so Bykovsky provided a generous margin for future expansion.